hemalvarambhia/mars-rover-kata-ruby/README.md

 ## Code Smell Detection

+I've begun to use this branch as a test bed for trying out various code quality tools.
+Two are listed here.

+### Ruby Critic
 I have added a gem called `rubycritic` as one tool we could use in our sessions together to detect code smells.
 To use it in this problem, simply run the following